 Life Insurance with High Cholesterol Levels.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Hyperlipidemia or High Cholesterol.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Hyperlipidemia or High Cholesterol.

 Questions that will be addressed will include:

 - Can I qualify for life insurance if I have been diagnosed with Hyperlipidemia or High Cholesterol?

 - Why do life insurance companies care if I have been diagnosed with Hyperlipidemia or High Cholesterol?

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?